pschool-in/curriculum/content/grammar/conjunction/conjunction-classify-sentence.md

 False

 ```
-I can play.
+I can go out.
 I can eat.
 I like playing with my friends a lot.
 My family eats dinner together.
 Natasha is a good girl.